 While preparing to make shoes, I learned about the environmental issues surrounding scrap tires.
 Although scrap tires are generally managed fairly well in our country, I heard that other countries simply bury or burn them.

-Globally, about 1 billion scrap tires are generated each year, and burning them releases a massive amount of harmful substances.
+Globally, about 1 billion scrap tires are generated each year, and burning them releases enormous amounts of harmful substances.
 It might not feel like a pressing issue right away, but if you just take a moment to imagine it, it’s actually a very serious problem.

 Want to do something fun?
 Then come on over!